-- 1. Some children are duplicated, meaning they are represented in both the "eligible" and "SSCC" populations during the transition as a result of time spent in each population during the performance period. - 2.
+- 1. Some children are duplicated, meaning they are represented in both the "eligible" and "SSCC" populations during the transition due to time spent in each population during the performance period. - 2.
 The population "mix" is influenced by the specific transition plan implemented by the SSCC.
-"Mix" may refer to the proportion of children in foster homes and children in facilities.
+"Mix" may refer to the proportion of children in foster homes and facilities.
 It may also be geographic given the trend of SSCCs to begin by transferring local providers to the network.

-This makes interpreting specific performance measures during the time children are transitioning to the SSCC difficult as outlined below:
+The limitations make interpreting specific performance measures during the time children are transitioning to the SSCC difficult as outlined below:

-- Least restrictive placement to the extent that an SSCC transfers more children in foster homes earlier or later in the process, the percent of care days that are least restrictive will be increased or decreased.
-In addition, start dates after September 1 will represent fewer care days compared to an annual baseline. - Proximity to the extent that a provider transfers "in area" providers before providers located farther away, the percent of children placed close to home will be increased or decreased.
+- Least restrictive placement to the extent that an SSCC transfers more children to foster homes earlier or later in the process, the percent of care days that are least restrictive will be increased or decreased.
+In addition, start dates after September 1 will represent fewer care days compared to an annual baseline. - Proximity to the extent that a provider transfers "in area" providers before providers located farther away, the percentage of children placed close to home will be increased or decreased.
 Because children in foster homes are more likely to be placed closer to home, this measure is also influenced by the pace at which Child Placing Agencies transfer under the SSCC. - Stability this measure is based on the number of placements experienced by children over the course of a fiscal year.
-Separating placement experience into time spent in Legacy and time with the SSCC lowers the rate for both populations. - Siblings placed together sibling groups that are separated across legacy and SSCC populations may not be counted as placed apart for either population. - Preparation for Adult Living Youth who began taking PAL classes prior to transfer may complete their program under the Legacy DFPS contract, although they are now reported as placed with the SSCC.
+Separating placement experience into time spent in legacy and time with the SSCC lowers the rate for both populations. - Siblings placed together sibling groups that are separated across legacy and SSCC populations may not be counted as placed apart for either population. - Preparation for Adult Living Youth who began taking PAL classes prior to transfer may complete their program under the legacy DFPS contract.
+However, after the transition they are reported as placed with the SSCC.

 Assessing performance for new SSCCs takes time.
-DFPS and OCBCT works with SSCCs to transition foster care resources and children in existing placements to the SSCC network over a period of approximately six months.
-Time is needed for the SSCC population to represent the full population of children in foster care.
-Once the transition is complete, SSCCs need time in the role of network provider to continue to assess local needs and make changes they think will lead to improved outcomes.
-Note: all SSCCs reported for FY21-Q3 have completed the Stage I transition year.
+DFPS and OCBCT work with SSCCs to transition foster care resources and children in existing placements to the SSCC network over a six-month period.
+Time is needed for the SSCC population to represent the full population of children in foster care in their designated area.
+In addition, once the transition is complete, SSCCs need time in the role of network provider to continue to assess local needs and make changes that will lead to improved outcomes.
+As of FY22, all SSCCs reported have completed the Stage I transition year, except for Belong.

-Limitations of SSCC Performance Data in the Stage II Transition Year stage of service, the Stage II transition year reflects shared DFPS and SSCC performance.
+Limitations of SSCC Performance Data in the Stage II Transition Year

+For Community-Based Care providers who have transitioned to Stage II, which consists of provision of case management and services to families commensurate with DFPS services in the conservatorship stage of service, the Stage II transition year reflects shared DFPS and SSCC performance.
 Early trends are the continuation of case activity and permanency decisions that began under the Legacy foster care system.
-Performance data to assess SSCC practices and decision-making may not be available until the completion of the first full fiscal year of SSCC operation in Stage II or beyond.
+However, performance data to assess SSCC practices and decision-making may not be available until the completion of the first full fiscal year of SSCC operation in Stage II or beyond.